neuroevolution-ai/CovarianceMatrixAdaptationFromDEAP/README.md

+## Quick start

-## You need a slightly modified Deap version for testing
+You need our slightly modified Deap version for testing.
+This modified Deap version exposes some extra states, but the algorithm does not differ from the original version.
+To install our modified Deap version do the following:

 1. Uninstall the deap package if already installed via `pip uninstall deap`
 2. Run `pip install git+https://github.com/neuroevolution-ai/deap@test-cma-es-in-julia`